Go to main content

 L. Chan-Tung

 The aim of this course is to provide an understanding of the basic elements of public international law, which is, by definition, the law applicable to relations between States.
 However, ever since the birth of the modern State, States have brandished the principle of sovereignty as a "fundamental right" of each State, in the face of any attempt to create a centralized supra-State international power capable of sanctioning States in the event of violation of international norms.
-The aim is to understand both the complexity and the contradiction of this branch of law, because, paradoxically, "non-interference" and "the reserved domain", two fundamental principles of international law, remain to this day a bulwark leaving the State, as the principal subject of this law, free scope for action on its own territory.
+The aim is to understand both the complexity and the contradiction of this branch of law, for paradoxically, "non-interference" and "the reserved domain" - two fundamental principles of international law - remain to this day a bulwark that leaves the State, as the principal subject of this law, free to act on its own territory.
 Today, public international law is more fragile than ever, and some internationalists have even come to doubt its effectiveness.

 O. Ihl